 - What is my cash projection?

-- What will my profit and loss look like with varying sales/products over Y1, Y2, Y3.
+- What will my profit and loss look like with varying sales/products over Year 1, Year 2, Year 3.

-- Visited my Accountant to gain advice on book keeping and tax
+- Visit your Accountant to gain advice on book keeping and tax

 - Investigate what industry bodies to apply for financial grants or community support.